axept/prejss/README.md

 3. Build your project!
 In your JavaScript bundles you will have replaced `preJSS` constraints by JSS objects directly.
 Babel do it for you.
 Not a magic - just a next generation JavaScript today. 😉

-## How Module Replacement with webpack
+## Hot Module Replacement with webpack

 You can get Hot Module Replacement by using webpack and PostJSS loader to get real-time updates while you work with the project.